 Moving over from Mac

-Of course, you may be moving over from Mac (or at least thinking about it).
+Of course, you may be moving over from a Mac (or at least thinking about it).
 The Surface Book is undeniably more powerful than the MacBook Pro 13-inch (opens in new tab), and has a number of features – such as being able to flip it to ‘draw mode’ – that the designer or illustrator will really like.
 But Windows 10, although hugely refined, will feel foreign and a little unintuitive to begin with.
-And the number of updates that appear is frankly annoying (even if they're for added security).

 There’s no real problem with files any more – Adobe’s cross-platform compatibility is excellent, although you may need to look at your font file types.